ThomasByr/galapsbs/README.md

 flutter pub get
 ```

-Run a production version with the emulator of your choice with :
+Run a production version with the device of your choice with :

 ```ps1
 flutter run -d <device> --release